Dress Code Decoder: What to Wear to Any Event

 3

-A beach wedding and a cathedral wedding might both say “formal,” but require different approaches.
-Always consider venue, weather, and activities planned.
+A beach wedding and a cathedral wedding might both say “formal” on the invitation, but they call for very different outfits.
+Venue, weather, and the type of event all matter.

 4